Longwater1234/checkers-backend/README.md

 ```

 - Set ENV variable for `PORT` which the server will listen to.
-- If port not set, it will be default listen at 9876
+- If port not set, it will be default listen at 9876.
+- Alternatively, you can use the provided Dockerfile.